-I'm calling this a pumpkin custard pie because it has a custard base.
 A lot of pumpkin pie fillings use evaporated milk or sweetened condensed milk, but this recipe uses a combination of heavy cream, sour cream and eggs.
-I think this makes the pie taste much lighter and airier and not as dense.
+I think this makes the pie taste much lighter and so delicious.
+I've tested this recipe with creme fraiche and that works well, so feel free to use the same amount of creme fraiche instead of sour cream!

-Pumpkin: make sure you are using 100% canned pumpkin and not pumpkin pie filling.
+Pumpkin: Make sure you are using 100% canned pumpkin and not pumpkin pie filling.
 Pumpkin pie filling already has sugar and spices added to it!

-Sour Cream: this makes our pumpkin pie taste extra rich and creamy.
+Sour Cream: This makes our pumpkin pie taste extra rich and creamy.

 Spices: I'm using a combination of cinnamon, ginger, nutmeg, cloves and a pinch of black pepper.
 Black pepper in a pumpkin pie might sound strange but it gives it that x factor!